hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 # Repl.it Setup

 We're going to use [Repl.it](https://repl.it/~) to create the project.
-It is an online IDE!
+It is an online IDE, meaning that it allows us to write code from the Repl.it website!

 Create a new repl and use Python as the language.